edgelesssys/constellation/docs/docs/reference/cli.md

 ### Options

 ```
+      --conformance      enable conformance mode
   -h, --help             help for apply
+      --skip-helm-wait   install helm charts without waiting for deployments to be ready
   -y, --yes              run upgrades without further confirmation
                          WARNING: might delete your resources in case you are using cert-manager in your cluster.
 Please read the docs.
                          WARNING: might unintentionally overwrite measurements in the running cluster.
 ```

 ### Options inherited from parent commands